ertay/jekyll-now/_posts/2018-8-20-King-Of-New-York-Board-Games-You-Can-Play-Blind.md

 title: "King Of New York - Board Games You Can Play Blind"
 categories: board-games
 ---
 New York City, monsters' favorite spot to play dominoes and hold their regular 'Fight Club' events.
 Tonight, the giant monsters appear to be disturbed as there is a new strange beast in town.
 A kaiju that does not seem to have eyes, yet can sense every tiny change in the living world around it!
-Can the blind creature become the King of New York?
+Can the blind creature become the King Of New York?

 ## Introduction